Wednesday, 3 December 2025

 But as I said, it is not just about emergency response, it is also the role that the facility plays as a gateway into broader support services, whether that be general health services, mental health services, dental services, housing support services or a range of things which are provided onsite.
 In total, more than 4000 referrals have been made to date to external health and social services, and more than 177,000 instances of support services have been provided onsite since the facility opened.
 It is very, very clear that the medically supervised injecting facility is delivering the kind of services that the users need, delivering the kind of services that benefit the broader community and reducing harm both to those individuals and to the broader community.

 That is exactly what the independent review that was established to examine these issues has found.
 The Ryan review was handed to the government in March 2023, and that review was emphatic in its findings that the North Richmond medically supervised injecting facility was saving lives.
-I think if we as members of Parliament are trying to think about what some of the key metrics that we want to see our investments having and our laws having are, for many of us, saving lives is pretty high on the list of the things we want to see demonstrated by the investments that are being made in services and the impact of the laws that we are passing.
+I think if we as members of Parliament are trying to think about what some of the key metrics are that we want to see our investments having and our laws having, for many of us, saving lives is pretty high on the list of the things we want to see demonstrated from the investments that are being made in services and the impact of the laws that we are passing.
 Certainly what we have done in the past to make this facility permanent, through laws that we have passed in this Parliament, as demonstrated by the independent review, has been saving lives.
 Also, as I said, the independent review found by that time that the overdose management was working effectively, and that has continued.

 The report is not blind to the challenges and acknowledges the complexity for local residents and for local businesses in dealing with drug addiction in the community.
 It is complex because it requires people with complex needs to interact with a complex web of social, legal and other supports.
 The service system that we provide to many in the community is often not easy to navigate.
-What I think one of the benefits of providing the sorts of services that the medically supervised injecting facility does is to provide some of those wraparound, integrated support services in one place so that they can be much more efficiently and effectively used by those with particularly complex needs and particularly those who are injecting drug users who need that support.
+What I think one of the benefits of providing the sorts of services that the medically supervised injecting facility does is providing some of those wraparound, integrated support services in one place so that they can be much more efficiently and effectively used by those with particularly complex needs and particularly those who are injecting drug users who need that support.

 In the last minute I just want to touch more broadly on some of the other initiatives that the government is taking to support harm minimisation across the state.
 We have obviously invested quite considerably to expand access to public pharmacotherapy services by supporting more community health organisations to deliver those supports.
-There are the 20 naloxone dispensing units that have been provided in key locations of high overdose harm; expanded community outreach to services, particularly to teams in St Kilda and Footscray, targeting areas where additional wraparound supports are provided; and supporting the Salvation Army just across the road here on Bourke Street to establish a new health clinic, providing right now health, mental health and AOD supports.
+There are the 20 naloxone dispensing units that have been provided in key locations of high overdose harm; expanded community outreach to services, particularly to teams in St Kilda and Footscray, targeting areas where additional wraparound supports are provided; and supporting the Salvation Army just across the road here on Bourke Street to establish a new health clinic, providing right now health, mental health and alcohol and other drug supports.
 Plus, in Gertrude Street in Fitzroy, we have now got the permanent fixed-site pill-testing service, which is doing an exceptionally important job in making sure those particular drug users are fully informed about what they are ingesting.
 Fundamentally, the medically supervised injecting room in North Richmond is saving lives and should be supported.

-Rachel PAYNE (South-Eastern Metropolitan) (11:01): ‘You talk, we die’: those words are painted on the mural on the side of the Hive on Victoria Street in North Richmond.
+Rachel PAYNE (South-Eastern Metropolitan) (11:01): ‘You talk we die’: those words are painted on the mural on the side of the Hive on Victoria Street in North Richmond.
 They were there before the overdose prevention centre opened.
 These words were a plea from the community that had already lost 23 people in the 400-square-metre area around the North Richmond health centre in the year before the medically supervised injecting room (MSIR) began operating in 2018.
 Back then calls to 000 were constant.
 Ambulance sirens never seemed to stop.
 Residents said some days they felt like they were living in a war zone.
 This is a community where some of the poorest Victorians live alongside some of the wealthiest, and for more than 30 years policing and punishment have done nothing to reduce the local drug market or ease the suffering of people dependent on heroin.

-Today ambulance callouts have halved within 1 kilometre of the centre, yet just a kilometre from here drug-related ambulance call-outs are increasing.
+Today ambulance call-outs have halved within 1 kilometre of the centre, yet just a kilometre from here drug-related ambulance call-outs are increasing.
 The MSIR now supports around 230 clients a day.
 It is one of the busiest and best medically supervised injecting facilities in the world.
 It is world-class because it provides direct pathways to support.
 For hundreds of people it has been the beginning of recovery.
 For thousands it has meant access to opioid replacement therapy, life-saving hepatitis treatment, mental health care and housing support.
 For many it is the first time someone genuinely asked how they were and cared about whether they live or die.

 We should be proud of what we have achieved here in Victoria and we should be expanding this model, because here in our state overdose kills nearly twice as many people as road accidents.
 In 2024, 584 Victorians died of an overdose.
 That same year 281 Victorians died on Victorian roads.
 We rightly spend billions of dollars on road safety – of course we do – but when it comes to preventing overdose and reducing drug harm, our investment in that is a pittance.
 It is unacceptable that governments continue to commit far more to policing than to treatment, prevention and harm reduction combined.
 Less than 2 per cent of Australia’s illicit drug budget goes to harm reduction measures such as needle exchange programs and supervised injecting facilities.
+Instead of talking about shutting down life-saving services like the MSIR, we should be asking what more we can do.
+We should be investing in community-based harm reduction services, especially in places like North Richmond, one of the poorest communities in the country, surrounded by suburbs of extraordinary wealth.
+Just as with road safety, we need to place services where the risks are highest and where the need is greatest.

+Facilities like the MSIR are only one piece of what this community deserves.
+The North Richmond estate needs investment.
+Victoria Street needs investment.
+The people who live there deserve safety, dignity and support.
+Yet we continue to hear people in this chamber and local politicians calling for the MSIR to be moved up the road to St Vincent’s or closed altogether, as though this would magically fix homelessness, chronic illness and decades of neglect.
+We know that it will not.
 To be kind, those arguments are naive; more often, they are politically motivated.
 What are we doing to support the small businesses struggling with costs and vacancies?
 Half the shops on Victoria Street are empty.
 Homelessness is rising and chronic illness is rising, yet we still argue that closing a life-saving service is somehow the solution.
 It is far more expensive to police drug harm than to treat it.
 Pathways into treatment cost less and save lives.
 We have discussed in this chamber many times the enormous cost, financial and human, of criminalising drug use.
 Criminalising cannabis alone costs Victorians millions of dollars and stops people from seeking the help that they need.

 Rather than closing MSIR, we should be asking: how can we strengthen it?
 Can we expand access to evidence-based treatments such as hydromorphone, a pharmaceutical alternative to heroin that has proven highly effective when methadone and other opioid therapies have failed?
 Can we ensure medicinal cannabis is affordable for people in this community?
 We have growing evidence that medicinal cannabis can reduce the harms of other drug use.
 While we delay, people continue to die.
 Within a kilometre of where we stand today dozens of people will lose their lives to preventable opioid overdoses this year.
 The City of Melbourne now has the highest overdose rate in the state.

+Jacinta ERMACORA (Western Victoria) (11:07): I am happy to respond to this motion.
+Certainly we have addressed this issue in previous iterations as well.
+On 4 May 2023 the Drugs, Poisons and Controlled Substances Amendment (Medically Supervised Injecting Centre) Bill 2023, which facilitated the medical supervised injecting centre, was debated right here in this chamber.
 It was the day before Father Bob Maguire’s funeral, so I remember that as well.
-I also remember that he spoke very strongly in support of medically supervised injecting rooms.
+I also remember that he spoke very strongly in support of medically supervised injecting rooms (MSIR).
 He had been an advocate for people experiencing drug addiction and related issues for a very long time.
 When I say he was an advocate, he was not judgemental and he was not passing blame or individualising people’s challenges that they faced, which is very consistent with a health-based approach to drug addiction.
-He was a generous, sharp, exceptional, maverick Catholic priest who epitomised values of love and generosity towards the most disadvantaged in our community.
+He was a generous, sharp, exceptional maverick Catholic priest who epitomised values of love and generosity towards the most disadvantaged in our community.
 I am sure he was at the point of being booted out of the Catholic Church on occasion because of his determination to be that way.
 He was not interested in issues of hierarchy of the church but, rather, doggedly persistent in his support for all people in his neighbourhood.
 He cared about his own community, and he wanted to make his own community a better place.
 That sounds a little bit familiar to what we are addressing here today.
 He believed community is made up of compassion and care, common sense and communication.

 He established the Father Bob Maguire Foundation to provide material, emotional and social support to whomever, whenever and wherever necessary.
 His motto was ‘We leave no-one behind.’
-I feel it is very apt to continue to channel those values as I respond today by seeking to help and support those who find themselves in difficult circumstances, rather than to judge or police them.
+I feel it is very apt to continue to channel those values as I respond today by seeking to help and support those who find themselves in difficult circumstances rather than to judge or police them.
 There is significant evidence supporting a response to drug addiction as a health issue requiring treatment and support rather than a moral failing or a criminal activity, and it should not be used to drive fear and panic in communities.
 As I said, Father Bob wanted to make his own community a better place.
 These communities should not be exploited for political purposes – and I do not say that the moving of this motion has anything to do with that; I think it is really important that it is raised.
 But when these issues are politicised negatively and judgmentally this instils fear based on false information within communities and it implies judgement and blame, which is not fair or inclusive, and none of the evidence justifies that kind of approach.

-The medically supervised injecting room (MSIR) operates where Melbourne’s drug market has existed for decades.
-It is something the previous member for Richmond, the Honourable Richard Wynne, strongly advocated to support the local community.
+The medically supervised injecting room operates where Melbourne’s drug market has existed for decades.
+It is something the previous member for Richmond the Honourable Richard Wynne strongly advocated to support the local community.
 Now with more than half a million visits and over 11,000 overdoses reversed without a single life lost, the North Richmond medically supervised injecting room has firmly established itself as one of the most effective facilities of its kind anywhere in the world.
 These are not abstract statistics; they represent thousands of people who are alive today because this service existed when they needed it most.

 This service has also played a crucial role in easing pressure on our local health system.
-Since it opened, ambulance call-outs for overdose incidents in the area have fallen significantly.
-As a consequence, in real terms this means ambulances are able to attend other emergencies and there has been a marked reduction in the need for naloxone administration by paramedics.
+Since it opened ambulance call-outs for overdose incidents in the area have fallen significantly.
+As a consequence, in real terms this means ambulances are able to attend other emergencies, and there has been a marked reduction in the need for naloxone administration by paramedics.
 That is good news for emergency services, for hospitals and for the broader community.
 In a sense the medically supervised injecting room sits within a suite of services that we now have in Victoria.
-The urgent care clinics are another example of providing affordable options to people that might have otherwise ended up in the very, very expensive and time-consuming emergency departments – same, same.
+The urgent care clinics are another example of providing affordable options to people that might have otherwise ended up in the very, very expensive and time-consuming emergency departments – same same.

 Critically, the MSIR service has become about far more than responding to overdoses.
 It has gone on to reflect the advocacy of foundations such as the Father Bob Maguire Foundation, as it is based on the principle of working actively with the community to implement new and sustainable solutions for people who need support.
 It is now a vital gateway into broader health and social care for people who often fall through the cracks of traditional systems.
 I was just reflecting on what it means to fall through the cracks.
 Even if we just have a look at some of the underlying causes of addiction, it is not possible to justifiably blame people for becoming addicted, because there are so many different reasons why people become addicted.
 They could have a genetic predisposition.
 Early childhood trauma is also acknowledged as a cause.
+Social pressure and a whole range of other dynamics facilitate an individual becoming addicted.
+Certainly, as I have mentioned before, as a sexual assault counsellor at the Centre Against Sexual Assault in Warrnambool, every now and again one of the coping mechanisms of a client, usually a woman, would be addiction.
+That was their way of coping with what was going on in their mind, as I said, with not just early childhood trauma but trauma in general.

 Providing onsite access to mental health care, dental care, housing support and case management means people are being supported to stabilise, recover and rebuild their lives.
 Women reported to me that being influenced by alcohol or drugs or even a gambling addiction emptied their mind; it pushed aside all of the other thoughts that were going on.
-So these wraparound services help people deal with those issues and provide support, not judgement but validation and respect, and I think with all of the evidence it is absolutely such a strong case for this approach.
+These wraparound services help people deal with those issues and provide support, not judgement but validation and respect, and I think with all of the evidence there is absolutely such a strong case for this approach.
 To date more than 4000 referrals have been made to external health and social agencies.
-This has been a great success in a community that had established drug abuse and that was creating unmanaged risks for the community.
+This has been a great success in a community that had established drug abuse that was creating unmanaged risks for the community.
 Now there are options, and I am very pleased to have had the opportunity to respond to this motion.

+Ann-Marie HERMANS (South-Eastern Metropolitan) (11:17): I too rise to speak on the Greens motion from Mr Puglielli, and I thank him for bringing the issues to the house.
+These are issues that I have certainly raised in the house before but from a different perspective.
+My question is: how much do we really care about our Victorian children?
+How much do we really care about their education, about protecting them, about what they learn, about what they are exposed to, about what is important to the families that are zoned for this primary school?
 I have been to and I have attended meetings to do with harm minimisation, and I understand the issues, I understand the arguments for it and I understand the amount of use that this centre has.
-Long before we did the housing inquiry and visited the area for the inquiry, I made a special visit to Richmond to look at the primary school and the drug injecting centre right next to the primary school.
+Long before we did the housing inquiry and visited the area for the inquiry, I made a special visit to Richmond to look at the primary school and the drug-injecting centre right next to the primary school.
 I know that it is stated as being so many metres away, but the reality is there is a really tall fence that has had to be built that just divides the buildings between the primary school and the centre that is used for the drug injection program.
 For me as a parent, to think that families that are zoned in this area must use this primary school – this is their allocated primary school for their zoning, and they are surrounded by a situation which is just unthinkable for little children.
 It is not protecting our vulnerable little ones.
 It is actually not safe.
 We talk about and we see the issues for people who are going to and from work, saying that they do not feel safe, that they are exposed to situations where they do not feel safe.
 But what about these little children?
 At the meetings that have taken place in the school, the amount of people and the amount of children that have found syringes in and around their fence lines and their school is simply outrageous.
+This is not how Victorian schools are supposed to be.
+They should not be located in an area where young, vulnerable children are put into a situation where they are unsafe, with drug dealers and with crime.

-I listened to what Ms Payne had to say, and I take issue with some things, because in fact both times that I have been down to the Richmond injecting rooms and the school, the ambulance callouts have been constant and the sirens going off have been endless.
+I listened to what Ms Payne had to say, and I take issue with some things, because in fact both times that I have been down to the Richmond injecting rooms and the school, the ambulance call-outs have been constant and the sirens going off have been endless.
 It did not stop the number of ambulances that were being called out.
 Whilst I think it is great that we can have a service where people can get an ambulance and be taken off to hospital and the ambulances are being called out regularly, this is simply the wrong place for harm minimisation.
 I understand that we are coming into an election year, and I understand that this is a Greens seat.
 Suddenly the government is looking at the issue and thinking, ‘We need to do something.’
 But the reality is you have needed to do something for a very long time.

 I also went out to this site because I had heard rumours that in my region in the south-east there were going to be a number of potential drug injecting rooms opening up, and I wanted to see and hear from the residents about the outcomes of having an injecting room in a residential area right next to a primary school.
 As it turns out, this government then went and did needle syringe programs right near yet another primary school, in Springvale.
 Again, just through the needle syringe program we have outrageous outcomes.
 It is simply not okay.
-It is not safe for the businesspeople, and it is not safe for the children.
+It is not safe for the businesspeople and it is not safe for the children.
 How much do we really value protecting children in this state?
-If this program is working so well, then release all the data and make it transparent all the time at real time so we can see it.
+If this program is working so well, then release all the data and make it transparent all the time in real time so we can see it.
 If it is so successful, then help us to see it.

 I have an issue with the fact that we do not invest enough in the opportunity for rehabilitation, because I come across people who say, ‘There is nowhere for me to go.’
 We simply are not investing in that opportunity.
 Not everybody wishes to use harm minimisation.
 Not every family wishes that to be their option.
 There are people crying out to have a second chance at completely getting off their addictions, and they want rehabilitation.
 What about funding some rehabilitation?
 Again, rehabilitation cannot take place around areas where there are drug dealers.
 You simply cannot do it that way.

 I understand the sense of urgency and where the Greens are coming from, saying, ‘We need to protect people.
 This is a very busy centre.’
-Yes, it is a very busy centre, and no, I do not want drug injecting rooms.
+Yes, it is a very busy centre, and no, I do not want drug-injecting rooms.
 I am even struggling with the needle syringe programs in the regions of the south-east because of the implications of the way they have completely changed the landscape in every area where these vending machines have been introduced.
-It has changed the crime rate; it has increased it.
+It has changed the crime rate – it has increased it.
 It has changed the dynamics of the help that people are getting and the level of safety that people feel.
 I understand the issues and those who are completely compassionate and passionate about having harm minimisation as an option.
 I have heard everything that they have had to say.
 As I said, I have attended their meetings – they have held stuff here in Parliament before – and I have made the effort to learn and to listen.
 But the reality is we need to invest in rehab.
 The reality is you simply cannot have a program like this literally right next to a primary school with just a fence between the two buildings.
 It is not okay.
 Would anyone that has a little child that they have ever cared about and looked after honestly want to expose their children to this?
 It is not fair that local residents have only got this option available to them as their local primary school.

-As has been said, even the mayor Stephen Jolly, mayor of Yarra City Council, has said very clearly that the Victorian government got it wrong when it placed Melbourne’s only medically supervised injecting room in North Richmond next to a primary school in a dense public housing and residential precinct.
+As has been said, even the mayor, Stephen Jolly, of Yarra City Council, has said very clearly that the Victorian government got it wrong when it placed Melbourne’s only medically supervised injecting room in North Richmond next to a primary school in a dense public housing and residential precinct.
 That has come straight from the council.
 He is quoted as saying:

 The current site is not right.
 You can’t put a service like this next to a primary school and expect no problems.